-After nearly a year of living and eating out in Fuengirola, I finally narrowed down my taste buds ‘Hall of Fame’.
+After over a year of living and eating out in Fuengirola, I finally narrowed down my taste buds ‘Hall of Fame’.

-There are a few gems in between the usual tourist traps, but they are hard to find especially if your only point of reference are glowing five star reviews in Tripadvisor.
+There are a few gems in between the usual tourist traps, but they are hard to find especially if your only point of reference is glowing five-star reviews in Tripadvisor.

-Namaste was one of the first place I discovered in Fuengirola and I have been there so many times I’ve lost the count!
+Namaste was one of the first places I discovered in Fuengirola and I have been there so many times I’ve lost count!
 I love a good Indian meal and at Namaste they have lots of vegetarian and vegan options that taste absolutely amazing!

 The service is super fast and friendly and they are located close to the coastline too, just a short walk off the Mercadona supermarket in Los Boliches.

-They make good honest Indian curry, with sauce that’s out of this world and lots of rice variations.
-My favorites were garlic naan bread, vegetarian Korma and Tikka Masala and they also do amazing desserts!
+They make a good honest Indian curry, with a rich sauce that’s out of this world and lots of rice variations.
+My favorites were garlic naan bread, vegetarian Korma, and Tikka Masala and they also do amazing desserts!